nathan-emmerson1/const-aBull/README.md

 * react
 * react-router-dom
 * express
-* vite
-* vitest
-* eslint

 # Learning Objectives
-We wanted to create app that allow user to come and view and review all the great walk of nz
+We wanted to create app that allow user to come and view and review all the great walk of nz this project was created within 24 hour period